robertpeteuil/inkdrop-export-by-tag/README.md

 ### Export Files to Directory Structure that matches Notebook Hierarchy

 - Re-creates the notebook hierarchy for exported notes using folders, off by default.
-  - Folders are created in the download folder (whether set via dialog or config)
+  - Folders are created in the download folder (whether set by dialog or config)
-- This allows preserving organization of notes, as a tagged export, more than other types of export, may exports notes from many different notebooks and sub-notebooks.
+- This option allows preserving the original organization of the notes.
+  - This may be desired because exporting notes by tag will often export notes located in many different notebooks and sub-notebooks.

 ### Allow Exported Files to Overwrite Existing Files